MaxHalford/chime/README.md

 Did you check if you turned your sound on?
 Just kidding. 😜

 This library is designed to be non-invasive by default.
 Therefore, if something goes wrong, it fails silently.
-If you can't hear any sound and you think that the issue is coming from `chime`, then set the `silent` parameter to `False` when you make a sound:
+If you can't hear any sound and you think that the issue is coming from `chime`, then set the `silent` parameter to `False` when you play a sound:

 ```py
 >>> chime.info(silent=False)